 Click HERE to learn how to make a wipe board from an old window.

-Let us know what you think or if you have any questions by posting below.
+Let us know what you think or if you have any questions about how to update old windows and paint and wreaths by posting below.
 Do you have some old windows that need to be upcycled?